 The Sprint Performance Strategy Group

-This Strategy Group will be responsible for drawing together the work of the Task and Finish Groups, to draft the new strategy and to recommend it to the Board of British Canoeing for approval.
+This Strategy Group was responsible for drawing together the work of the Task and Finish Groups, to draft the new strategy and to recommend it to the Board of British Canoeing for approval.

 Task and Finish Groups

-Six Task and Finish Groups have been established in the following areas;
+Six Task and Finish Groups were established in the following areas;

 - World Class Programme and performance athlete development

 - What it takes to win and progress

 A range of stakeholders were involved in each group and each group member had the potential not only to share their own thoughts, but also to gather and reflect the views of others within their respective community and to ensure consideration within the group.